fuhry/fuhry.com/pages/faith.md

 ## Wait, that doesn't sound like most Christians I know. ##

 If that's the case, I apologize on behalf of them.
-A quote from Mohandas Gandhi sums up the situation perfectly:
+A quote from Mohandas Gandhi[^1] sums up the situation perfectly:

 > I like your Christ; I do not like your Christians.
 Your
 > Christians are so unlike your Christ.

-_(Full disclosure: the quote is disputed as having come from Gandhi, but its message remains the same.)_

 It's not the religion that's broken, it's the people who claim to follow it.